opendata-swiss/ckanext-switzerland-ng/README.md

 ## Development Installation

-To install ckanext-switzerland-ng for development, activate your CKAN virtualenv and
+To install ckanext-switzerland for development, activate your CKAN virtualenv and
 do:

     git clone https://github.com/opendata-swiss/ckanext-switzerland-ng.git